 Making Home Style Chicken Shawarma:

-I’ve already tried to replicate all of the Donar style kebabs at home with little to no success, pretty much because I was always trying methods that mimicked the spit/rotisserie method of cooking.
-And I tried a lot of them.
-(If you have a rotisserie, try it with this recipe & let me know – I don’t have one.)
-I finally ditched all those variable, cutesy and/or complicated methods of cooking.
+I’ve already tried to replicate all of the Donar-style kebabs at home with little to no success, pretty much because I was always trying methods that mimicked the spit/rotisserie method of cooking.
+I finally ditched all those variable, cutesy, and/or complicated methods.

-They all had the same serious flaw no one mentioned: the only bites of flavorful, toasty, slightly crispy and delicious meat you are going to get are from the outside layer.
-Once that was cut off, the rest is boring and it is too long of a wait for any of the home methods to deliver a second round of flavorful, toasty, slightly crispy and delicious meat!
-I found it was much better to just cook thin slices on my grill (I’ll give you oven directions, too, for a sheet tray) where every piece had a chance to pick up some lovely grill marks and that crispiness.
+They all had the same serious flaw no one mentioned: the only bites of flavorful, toasty, slightly crispy, and delicious meat you are going to get are from the outside layer.
+Once that was cut off, the rest is boring and it is too long of a wait for any of the home methods to deliver a second round of flavorful, toasty, slightly crispy, and delicious meat!

 Saving Money on Home Style Chicken Shawarma:

-I can never figure out why on earth flatbread is so darned expensive in my area!
-It’s a basic bread.
-If you have a Middle Eastern or Indian restaurant in your area, call them up and see if they’ll sell you some at a decent price.
-They were $4.99 for six at my store.
-If you love making bread, it’s a pittance to make your own.
+Flatbread is so darned expensive.
+If you have a Middle Eastern or Indian restaurant in your area, call them and see if they’ll sell you some at a decent price.
+If you like making bread, my recipe is on the post Super Easy Flat Bread.

 PrintHome Style Chicken Shawarma